tedliosu/cuda_mergesort_ytl/README.md

        due to implementation overly-aggressively attempting to conserve memory bandwidth; Author thought this version would perform better than linear buffer version but unfortunately the circular buffer version was designed for running fast on older GPU architectures.)
-- `make tests` to run kernel unit tests for linear buffer version of program
+- `make run_tests` to run kernel unit tests for linear buffer version of program
-- `make tests_circ_buff` to run kernel unit tests for circular buffer version of program
+- `make run_tests_circ_buff` to run kernel unit tests for circular buffer version of program
 - `make profile` to run nsight compute profiling for first invocation of `global_mem_mergesort_step` kernel within the linear buffer version of program (nsight compute MUST be installed for this to work)